Edmonton & Area Land Trust (EALT) is a non-profit conservation organization dedicated to preserving vital natural areas in the Edmonton region.

 Securing land is just the beginning for EALT.
 Protecting and enhancing the conservation values of the lands it acquires is some of their most important work.
 Each property is evaluated for its conservation values, and a conservation management plan is created and implemented.
 These plans are tailored to each property and enable EALT to best steward the land now and forever.

 It’s the idea of perpetuity that makes EALT such a natural fit for Edmonton Community Foundation (ECF).
 We manage several permanent endowment funds that provide EALT with stable ongoing financial support for its conservation efforts to continue now and forever.
-If you would like to learn more about how you or your organization can establish endowment funds, click here.

 If you would like to learn more about the eight natural areas currently under EALT’s stewardship, click the links below: